 Benefits of MCT Oil Over Fractionated Coconut Oil

-As you can consume MCT oil, you can use it in more ways than the inedible fractionated coconut oil.
+As you can consume MCT oil, you can use it in more ways than the non-food grade fractionated coconut oil.

 They both feel light on skin.
 So, you can use MCT oil as a carrier oil too for massage therapy.
 You can also apply MCT oil directly to your skin, like me.

-Besides external use, you can also add MCT oil into your morning coffee to create a bulletproof coffee.
-Or simply mix into your food so that it can help control your calorie intake and help you lose weight.
+Besides external use, you can also add MCT oil to your morning coffee to create a bulletproof coffee.
+Or simply mix into your food so that it can help control your calorie intake and aid in weight loss.
 Through consumption, MCT oil can help relieve constipation too.